vissih/EncryptBomb/README.md

 6.  **Open your browser**

-    Navigate to `http://localhost:3000` to start using Phaeton.
+    Navigate to `http://localhost:3000` to start

 ## Security Considerations